Conventional commits

 This is the first commit, I create a empty readme

-As we have the commits written following the same convention, we can automatically create a changelog with git-changelog.
-We install the dependencies
+Since we have the commits written using the same convention, we can automatically create a changelog with git-changelog.
+We install the dependencies.

 %pip install git-changelog